Creative.

 hi there

 I’ve spent the past decade working for marketing agencies, tech startups, non-profits, and e-commerce giants.
-I’ve built and sold brands across international borders, written hundreds of ads and emails, and performed on stages from New York to Nashville and Berlin.
-Simply put, I live for the creative process — whether that’s outlining a content marketing campaign, writing in a notebook at a bar, or exploring a musical motif for a song I’m available as a copywriter, ghostwriter, content strategist, communications lead, or just to grab a beer.
+I’ve built and sold brands across international borders, written hundreds of ads and emails, and performed on stages from New York to Nashville to Berlin.
+Simply put, I live for the creative process — whether that’s outlining a content marketing campaign, exploring a musical motif for a song, or writing creative fiction at 2am.
+I’m available as a copywriter, ghostwriter, content strategist, communications lead, or just to grab a beer.

 Curious about what we can create together?
 Let’s talk.